David-Barnes-Data-Imaginations/davidgnome_alpha/README.md

       pages into your chosen LLM.
     - Access your system spec send in each prompt.
     - Run commands from the terminal ONLY if you select them.
+    - Access your terminsal history (this and system info are sent as part of the prompt, so disable if that isn't something you want.
     - Provide warnings and checks if the prompt response IF the commands fall under the ones I could arbitrarily remember should be used with caution.
 NOT everything is covered here.
     - Send your data to online models (don't put in an API key for any of the online ones if you don't want this)
     - Send your data to a local LLM, therefore not leaving your PC.